jonnew/ONIX/README.md

 with several widely used free and open-source data equations platforms (The Open Ephys GUI and Bonsai).
 Unlike previous designs, our device makes use of the PCIe bus to transfer data and therefore achieves submillisecond round-trip latencies to host-PC main memory.
-Finally, we provide example recordings and designs for a fully integrated system in the form of 60-tetrode/4-optetrode microdrive array targeting recordings in hippocampus and optical recording and stimulation of freely moving TH-Cre rats.
+Finally, we (aim to) provide example recordings and designs for a fully integrated system in the form of 60-tetrode/4-optetrode microdrive array targeting recordings in hippocampus and optical recording and stimulation of freely moving TH-Cre rats.

 __Major Features__